AVIDA: Alternating method for Visualizing and Integrating Data: Acknowledgement

 \section{Acknowledgement}

 R.V. acknowledges support from NSF DMS-1954233, NSF DMS-2027299, U.S. Army 76649-CS, and NSF+Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning.
-Q.N. was partly supported by a NSF grant DMS1763272 and a grant from the Simons Foundation (594598, QN).
-Z. C. was partly supported by a start-up fund of North Carolina State University and NSF DMS-2151934.
+Q.N. was partly supported by a NSF grant DMS-1763272 and a grant from the Simons Foundation (594598, Q.N.).
+Z.C. was partly supported by a start-up grant of North Carolina State University and NSF grant DMS-2151934.